htammen/cap-mtx-ext-sample/README.md

 #### Configuring destination

 The srv app uses the cloud foundry api for creating the tenant routes, when restarting the app and ...
-The access to this api is implemented via the destination service **app1-dest**.
+The access to this api is implemented via the destination service **app-mtx-dest**.

 To configure this destination goto the subaccount and space where your app is deployed.
-Under **instances** find the instance **app1-dest**.
+Under **instances** find the instance **app-mtx-dest**.
 Click on the destination to get to the dashboard.
-Under **destinations** click on **app1-cfapi**.
+Under **destinations** click on **app-mtx-cfapi**.
 Edit this destination.

 - Enter a user (e-mail) and password who has the privilege to run cf commands (probably your user).
 - _Necessary Hack_